SilvioWeging/kASA/README.md

 This is the official repository of kASA - <u>k</u>-Mer <u>A</u>nalysis of <u>S</u>equences based on <u>A</u>mino acid-like encoding, the preprint can be found [here](https://doi.org/10.1101/713966).

+If this file is too long or cumbersome, please have a look at the wiki :)

 ## Table of content
 - [Things to know](#things-to-know-before-you-start)
 - [Prerequisites](#prerequisites)